 Many people also use it for leaky gut, finding it very effective and reducing bowel problems and gut permeability.

 However, a number of people also had negative experiences.
 One person said that they took colostrum for a few months but did not notice any change in their immune function.
 Another had to stop taking it because it caused stomach pain.
 One person got intense diarrhea after taking it for a few days.
-Some complain of allergic reactions, which can be expected, especially in those with dairy/lactose intolerance.
+Some complained of allergic reactions, which can be expected, especially in those with dairy/lactose intolerance.

-Bovine colostrum supplements need to be properly processed to maintain their beneficial compounds.
+Colostrum is extremely important for healthy immune development in newborns, while adults use it for immune support, leaky gut, and exercise performance.
+Supplements need to be properly processed to maintain their beneficial compounds.
 If you plan to supplement, select a high-quality product from a trusted manufacturer.